 Knowledge Areas in Project Management

 The image shows the knowledge areas covered by Project Managers.
 The percentages are a result of a small assessment among website visitors.
 It presents their opinion about the daily activities carried out by project managers.
 It is difficult to classify whether cost management is the most important part of project management.
-This entirely depends to individual projects and their objectives.
+This entirely depends on individual projects and their objectives.
 Further are the different processes across all knowledge areas linked too close to make such a differentiation.

-Project managers are often prisoners in a triangle of scope, time and cost.
+Project managers are often prisoners in a triangle of scope, time, and cost.
 This symbolization makes it clear that all management areas are fundamentally related and cannot function individually.
 Neither side of the triangle can be changed without affecting the others.
 Therefore, this symbolization also illustrates the importance of treating all management areas equally important.